-China Mobile blocking from offering phone service in US
+China Mobile blocked from offering phone service in US

-NEW YORK (AP) — U.S. communications regulators on Thursday rejected a Chinese telecom company’s application to provide service in the U.S. due to national-security risks amid an escalation in tensions between the two countries.
+NEW YORK (AP) — U.S. communications regulators on Thursday rejected a Chinese telecom company’s application to provide service in the U.S. due to national security risks amid an escalation in tensions between the two countries.

 The Federal Communications Commission on Thursday voted unanimously, 5-0 across party lines, to reject China Mobile International USA Inc.’s long-ago filed application.
 The Commerce Department had recommended that denial last year.